 This property requires related persistent data in the applet to be updated atomically.
-As we stated already at the beginning of the paper, strong invariants are used to specify consistency of data at all times, so that in case an abrupt termination occurs, the data (in particular, related data) stay consistent.
-Hence, strong invariants seem to be the right technique to deal with consistency properties related to atomic updates.

-We will illustrate this property briefly with the same example that is discussed in full in [14], for this work however we were able to use the real Demoney applet instead of the simplified one used in [14].
+Strong invariants seem to be the right technique to deal with this property - as we stated already, they are used to specify consistency of data at all times, so that in case an abrupt termination occurs, the data (in particular, related data) stay consistent.
+We will illustrate this property briefly with the same example that is discussed in full in [12], for this work however we were able to use the real Demoney applet instead of the simplified one used in [12].
 One of the routines of the electronic purse is responsible for recording information about the purchase in the log file.
 Among other things, the current balance after the purchase is recorded in a new log entry.
 As the SecSafe document points out accurately, when atomic consistency properties are considered, one has to be able to say what it means for the data to be related.
 In our example we want to state that the current balance of the purse is always the same as the one recorded in the most recent log entry.
-The method that is responsible for debiting the purse balance and updating the log file is called performTransaction and uses JAVA CARD DL, to specify that a property holds at all times, the throughout modality is used.
-Thus, the resulting proof obligation reads:
+By using JAVA CARD transaction mechanism, method performTransaction is responsible for debiting the purse balance and updating the log file in one atomic step.
+In Java Card DL, to express that a strong invariant is preserved, the throughout modality is used: